Coping with grief at Christmas

 Try to maintain a routine.

 The Christmas period may disrupt your normal routine, and this can make it harder to look after yourself.
 Keeping regular patterns of sleeping and eating where possible can make a difference.
-Seeing friends and family, or volunteering for the day, are all small things that can help.
-If you’re having to isolate over Christmas, try to make sure you make time for movement and regular meals.
+Connecting with friends and family can help.

 -